 Salaries, annual bonuses, paid annual leave, contributions to defined contribution retirement plans and the cost of non-monetary benefits are accrued in the period in which the associated services are rendered by employees.
-Where payment or settlement is deferred and the effect would be material, these amounts are stated at their present values.

 Defined contribution retirement schemes

 Pursuant to the law and regulations of the PRC, contributions to the defined contribution retirement schemes for the Target Group's staff are made to the relevant government authorities in the PRC, which are calculated on certain percentages of the applicable payroll costs as stipulated under the requirements in the PRC.
 These contributions are expensed in profit or loss as incurred.